 We recently partnered with the American Banking Association and can offer their programming, which is not only educational but fun, engaging the children with a hands on approach to learning.

-Budgeting in High School This program examines the ways teens spend money on items that won’t last such as food and entertainment.
+For older girls Budgeting in High School This program examines the ways teens spend money on items that won’t last such as food and entertainment.
 Students will set a budget when getting a paycheck or other lump sum of money, prioritize spending needs from spending wants, recognize wasteful spending habits, and predict the amount of money potentially saved during a set period by altering spending habits.

 Budgeting in the Real World Students learn how to track their spending when they have to pay for living costs, bills, and other necessary expenses.
 This lesson is designed to prepare young adults for real world income and expenses when living on their own and earning a paycheck.
 It also teaches students how to create and stick to a workable budget.

 Paying for College This program introduces students to elements they should consider when choosing how to finance their college education.